AntonsPortfolio/StarkTech-Incident-APT41/README.md

 ---

-# 2. Browser Artefact Validation
+# 2. Browser Artifact Validation

 ## What I Was Trying to Determine